Home Chef Privacy Notice

 With limited exceptions, you may only make a verifiable consumer request to know your personal information twice within a 12-month period.

-8. How Do We Verify Requests?
+8. How Do We Verify Requests

 Before fulfilling your request, we take steps to verify you are who you say you are or that you have authority to act upon someone else’s behalf.
 One way we verify you is through your account.
 If you don’t provide your account number, we may request additional information that we need to verify you and, if you’re submitting a request on behalf of someone else, to verify that you’re permitted to act on that person’s behalf.